Vendicated/Vencord/README.md

 ## Installing

+If you can't follow the following instructions, please just use BetterDiscord.
+This was never meant to be a noob friendly mod.

 Install [Node.js](https://nodejs.org/en/download/) and [git](https://git-scm.com/downloads)

 Open a Terminal and run the following commands.
 If any of them failed, you didn't properly install Node.js and git (see above).